-What is a Restorative Approach?
+What is a Peaceful, Restorative, Relational Approach?

 A restorative approach offers an alternative way for schools to think about addressing discipline and behavioural issues and offers a consistent framework for responding to these issues.
 In schools, we train both the adults and the children in ways to use dialogue to respond to disagreements and incidents.
-Restorative approaches to behaviour and relationship development are growing in popularity throughout the UK and Peacemakers is contributing to a strong evidence base nationally related to increased attendance and attainment, decreased exclusions and improved Ofsted inspection reports.
+Restorative, relational approaches to behaviour and relationship development are growing in popularity throughout the UK and Peacemakers is contributing to a strong evidence base nationally related to increased attendance and attainment, decreased exclusions and improved Ofsted inspection reports.

 What are the benefits of a

-Restorative approach
+restorative approach

 in schools?